Vietnam | Cambodia | Laos | Myanmar | Thailand | Indonesia | Singapore | Hong Kong | Multi Country | Adventure | Veterans | Volunteer

 TRAVEL DOCUMENTS

 A passport valid up to 6 months beyond your travel date and a tourist visa are required for entry into Laos.
 A tourist visa is valid for up to 15 days and can be extended while in-country.
 To obtain a visa directly through the Lao Embassy or a travel agency, you will need two completed visa application forms along with two passport-size photos.
 Visa processing takes approximately 7–10 working days.
-You may also obtain a visa upon on arrival at Vientiane’s Wattay International Airport for USD50.
+You may also obtain a visa upon on arrival at Vientiane’s Wattay International Airport.

 CURRENCY